DheepthaRajesh/news-article-assignment/README.md

 * Includes robust error handling and validation for form submissions.
 * Adheres to best practices, ensuring clean and maintainable code.

+### Workflow Demonstration:

+To provide a clear understanding of the frontend workflow, a detailed screen recording has been included in this repository.
+This recording showcases the entire functionality and navigation of the application, highlighting how users can seamlessly interact with various features, including navigating between pages, and creating, updating, and viewing articles.

 ## Getting Started:

 #### Prerequisites: